dweth/mcsnac/README.md

 Additionally, the times entered by the user for the data can be found in "time.txt".

 ### Data
 The data itself for the proteins of interest can be viewed by opening the files named after the times (e.g. 8_min.txt and 16_min.txt).
 The averages of these data can be seen in the file "avg_new.txt".
-The order of these data columns is in the order they appear in the file "proteins.txt".
+The order of these data columns is in the order they appear in the file "protein_list.txt".

 [CytoScape]: http://www.cytoscape.org/